thecodacus/emotion-detection/README.md

 ### Running the tests
 * run the datasetGenerator.py and enter the face expression that you want to add to your dataset.
 * press "S" once you are ready to save/capture the expression, keep capturing save expression in different lighting and background
-* press "Q" to quit or it will automatically exit after 20 samples once you have saved a set of samples for one expression, repeat the process for more expression
+* press "Q" to quit or it will automatically exit after 20 samples.
+Once you have saved a set of samples for one expression, repeat the process for more expressions

 * run trainer.py. it till take some time to complete the training wait until it completes
 * run detector.py